-Location Superstition Wilderness, Gold Canyon, Arizona
+Location Superstition Wilderness, Apache Junction, Arizona

 From Phoenix, take the US60 east to Peralta Road, and turn left.
 Follow this normally well maintained trail to the end, keeping left at the fork.
 A passenger vehicle can make it unless there has been a lot of rain recently.